wp-plugins/opensearchserver-search/readme.txt

 Stable tag: 1.5.2
 License: GPLv2 or later

-The OpenSearchServer Search Plugin allows to use OpenSearchServer to enable full-text search on WordPress-based websites.
+The OpenSearchServer Search Plugin enables OpenSearchServer full-text search in WordPress-based websites.

 == Description ==

 = OpenSearchServer plugin =

-The OpenSearchServer Search Plugin allows to use [OpenSearchServer](http://www.opensearchserver.com/) to enable full-text search on WordPress-based websites.
+The OpenSearchServer Search Plugin enables [OpenSearchServer](http://www.opensearchserver.com/)  full-text search in WordPress-based websites.
-OpenSearchServer is an **high-performance search engine which includes spell-check, facet, filter, phonetic search, auto-completion**.
+OpenSearchServer is an **high-performance search engine that includes spell-check, facets, filters, phonetic search, and auto-completion**.
-This plugin automatically replaces WordPress built-in search functionnality.
+This plugin automatically replaces the WordPress built-in search function.

 = Key Features =

  * **Full-text search with phonetic support**,
- * Query can be fully customized and **relevancy of each field (title, author, ...) can be precisely tuned**,
+ * Queries can be fully customized and the **relevancy of each field (title, author, ...) can be precisely tuned**,
- * Filter search results by **facets**,
+ * Search results can be filtered using **facets**,
- * Automatic suggestion with **autocompletion**,
+ * Automatic search suggestions through **autocompletion**,
- * **Spellchecking** with automatic substitution,
+ * **Spell-checking** with automatic substitution,
- * Automatic indexing of content when published, edited or deleted,
+ * Automatic indexing of content as soon as it gets published, edited or deleted,
  * Can index and search through **all type of content**,
  * Can index and search **every taxonomies**,
- * Easy to set up and customize with just filling a form,
+ * Can be easily set up and tweaked through web form page
- * Supports **multisites installation**,
+ * Supports **multi-sites installation**,
- * Supports **WPML plugin** for translation,
+ * Supports a **WPML plugin** for translation,
- * Includes **several filters and actions** to allow for more customization from other plugins or themes.
+ * Includes **several filters and actions** to allow for more customization via other plugins or themes.

-See screenshots page to learn more!
+See the screenshots page for more!

 == Installation ==